007/CarND/project3/writeup_report.md

 ##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Behavioral Cloning Project**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+- [ ] Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+- [ ] Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+- [ ] Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+- [ ] Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+- [ ] Summarize the results with a written report

 [//]: # (Image References)